After almost six months without a post here on Roamin’ Gnomials, I knew I’d need something big if I was going to come back with a splash.

 The nurse turned the monitor so I could see, and suddenly the doctor took on the role of tour guide, like some demented park ranger pointing out the features of the Papoose Room in Carlsbad Caverns.

 Meanwhile, with all that saline solution sloshing around, I needed to piss like a racehorse and was ready for the tour to end, but the doc kept twisting the scope to find a different panorama.
 It felt like a rattail file grinding away in a place where no rattail file was ever meant to grind.

 Finally show and tell was over, and the doctor started backing out, which looked on the monitor like the view when the Millennium Falcon goes into hyperdrive.
 He said I’d done well, which probably meant that my screams hadn’t been quite loud enough to penetrate the soundproof walls.
 He then said that he and the nurse would go away for a few minutes for me to compose myself, pee and get dressed.

 Well, the fun part of this post is now over, so you can stop reading if having fun is all you’re about.

 Of course procedures like CT scans and cystoscopies are done for serious reasons, and I was fortunate that no cancer was found.
-My CT scan showed one small kidney stone, and the doctor said he is confident my issues were caused by a similar stone that I apparently passed some weeks ago.
+My CT scan showed one small kidney stone and the doctor said he was confident my issues were caused by a similar stone that apparently had passed some weeks ago.

 I was seriously stressed out in the weeks leading up to yesterday’s test, though I did a pretty good job of hiding it from most people.
-Humor is how I deal with stress, and I like to think that even if my news had been bad, I’d have handled it the same way, with a little gallows humor, because really, what else can you do?
+Humor is how I deal with stress and I like to think that even if my news had been bad, I’d have handled it the same way, with a little gallows humor.
+Really, what else can you do?

 With so much cancer all around me, I seriously thought for a time that maybe it would be better not to know.
 But today, after receiving good news, I feel certain that isn’t the right approach.